Please note that from October 2020, group tours are only offered by tour companies on homepage.

 - Pilgrim passport

 The guide book contains more detailed information that may be useful for planning purposes.
-If you would like a guide book ($15) prior to leaving please email Luke.
+If you are to do the Aussie Camino for a second or third time, bring your old passport and you can use the same pilgrim number.

-On completion all pilgrims can sign the register and receive a ‘credential’ presented at:
+On Completion All pilgrims can sign the register present their passport and receive a ‘credential’ presented at: